ieee-ceda-datc/datc-rdf-flow-tuner/README.md

 This repository provides _AutoTuner_, a "no-human-in-loop" parameter tuning framework for commercial and academic RTL-to-GDS flows.
 AutoTuner provides a generic interface where users can define parameter configuration as JSON objects.
 This enables AutoTuner to easily support various tools and flows.
 AutoTuner also utilizes [METRICS2.1](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML) to capture PPA of individual search trials.
 With the abundant features of METRICS2.1, users can explore various reward functions that steer the flow autotuning to different PPA goals.

-This repo is originated from the official AutoTuner in the `flow/util/autotuner/` directory in [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/2e0de4384ca207593c80aa297064f62187b0c666) repository (the pointed repository's commit uses an older specification of METRICS2.1.
-The metrics name changes to the latest version is shown in [METRICS2.1_V2 changes](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML/blob/bd9d40cabce72385c31a3867dfc39ae7da328134/METRICS2.1_V2_changes.md)), and is to be updated continuously.
+This repo is originated from the official AutoTuner in the `flow/util/autotuner/` directory in [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/a102324a030796b99b164a1f83b54da514860342) (ORFS) repository, and is to be updated continuously.

+AutoTuner provides two main functionalities as follows.
+* Automatic hyperparameter tuning framework for ORFS
+* Parametric sweeping experiments for ORFS

+## Changelog

+12/07/2021 - Update AutoTuner v2 version.
+The detailed changes are as follows.
+* Change the location and the name of the script in ORFS repository
+* Support for parameter sweeping experiments
+* Integrate scripts that were divided by search algorithm into one (distributed.py)
+* Support job distribution feature by using multiple Google cloud platform (GCP) instances

+10/25/2021 - Commit AutoTuner v1 version (autotuner-v1 tag in the ORFS repository [link](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tags)).

 ## Repository Structure